 Split the Time

-Just like these recent brides said, dividing the time as evenly as possible is your best bet.
-If you’re spending all of Thanksgiving weekend with your parents, give your in-laws the same amount of time over Christmas or New Year’s.
+Dividing the time as evenly as possible is your best bet.
+If you’re spending all of Thanksgiving weekend with your parents, give your in-laws the same amount of time during the later holidays like Christmas, Hannukah, and Kwanzaa.

 If both of your families celebrate the same holidays, the best way to avoid hurt feelings is to alternate your schedule annually.
 Flip-flop where you’re going each year to make sure everyone gets to share in those memories.

 If you and your partner are planning to have children, don’t wait until they arrive to decide how you’ll divvy up the holidays.
 Instead, figure out a plan that works for you and is sustainable, then get into the habit of following it every year.
 Then, once you’ve got little ones of your own, the grandparents will already know what to expect.